Opportunity – When Your Mission Is to Teach

 Opportunities for Educators

 From the time you were a child, you wanted to be a teacher.
-A coach, administrator, librarian, or guidance counselor came alongside you when you needed them most.
+An educator, maybe a coach, administrator, librarian or guidance counselor, came alongside you when you needed them most.
 They gave you a vision of what is possible.
-When your eyes were opened to the nations, you started to wonder: how do my education and my calling to bring education to others fit in with God’s global purposes?
+When God opened your eyes to the nations, you started to wonder.
+How do my education and my calling to bring education to others fit in with God’s global purposes?

 It’s true you could use those skills close to home.
-But what about taking that career and putting it to work in a hard-to-reach place where the gospel is little known?
+But what about taking that career and putting it to work in a hard-to-reach place?
+Somewhere the gospel is little known?

 - A team in the horn of Africa has opportunities for cross-cultural workers who can teach computers, basic business skills and community health classes.

-- Pioneers in Mexico teaches adult literacy classes to help people in a region with 98% illiteracy find jobs and support their families.
+- Pioneers in Mexico teach adult literacy classes to help people in a region with 98% illiteracy find jobs and support their families.

-- Teachers in Southeast Asia help provide theological training in a Bible institute and several are connected to various faculties in universities around the world.
+- Teachers in Southeast Asia help provide theological training in a Bible institute.
+Several are connected to various faculties in universities around the world.